1.3 Reference Handbook Search, Units, and Calculator Workflow

 Unit discipline for mechanical problems

-FE Mechanical uses both SI and U.S. Customary System units.
-That makes unit control a scoring issue, not cosmetic bookkeeping.
-Write the target unit before solving.
-For dynamics and fluids, distinguish mass from weight.
-For thermodynamics, keep absolute temperature straight.
-For pressure, identify gauge versus absolute.
-For heat transfer, avoid mixing W, kW, Btu/hr, ft, in, square units, and time units without conversion.
+FE Mechanical mixes SI and U.S. Customary System (USCS) units, which makes unit control a scoring issue rather than cosmetic bookkeeping.
+Write the target unit before you compute.
+In dynamics and fluids, separate mass from weight (the lbm/lbf distinction and the gravitational constant gc near 32.2 lbm-ft/lbf-s^2).
+In thermodynamics, keep temperature absolute in gas laws and any T^4 radiation term.
+In pressure problems, decide gauge versus absolute up front.
+In heat transfer, avoid silently mixing W, kW, Btu/hr, ft, in, square units, and time units.

 |---|---|

-A candidate keeps losing time by searching the handbook for broad phrases like fluid problem.
+A candidate keeps losing time searching the electronic handbook for broad phrases like "fluid problem."
 What should they do instead?

-A thermodynamics calculation uses an ideal gas relation with 25 degrees C entered directly as temperature.
-What is the likely issue?
+An ideal-gas calculation enters 25 degrees Celsius directly as the temperature.
+What is the most likely error?